apenyevskoi/springbootSwagger/README.md

 Simple API project

-API is to create, remove, update and delete elements of tutorial data structure.
+API is to create, get, update and delete elements of tutorial data structure.
 No DB.
 JSON format.